tc39/proposal-ses/README.md

 if one is not worried about non-overt channels.
 Unlike the lightweight realms directly descendant from an immutable root realm, children spawned from a common cold realm share a fully functional `Date` and `Math`.
-A Date instance make in one child is `instanceof Date` in its sibling.
+A Date instance made in one child is `instanceof Date` in its sibling.